rish26j/Intern-2020/README.md

-These codes are for practice done during the Summer Internship of 2020
+These codes are of questions done for practice during the Summer Internship of 2020